NirmalHk/English-Premier-League-2023-24/README.md

 7 Wins and 7 losses, with 5 draws.
 That's where majority of the points were dropped.
 Total points from away games = 26 points.

-Total points for Chelsea Football Club = 63 points.
+Chelsea Football Club performed better at HOME, compared to AWAY.

+Now the questions arise, is this the case with other teams too?